57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 }
 ```

-As shown, the CU consumption for loops depends on the logic executed within them.
-However, the overhead of the loop itself is relatively small, roughly **200–300 CU**.
+As shown, loops' CU consumption depends on the logic executed within them.
+However, the loop itself has a relatively small overhead, roughly **200–300 CU**.

 #### If Statements